SharePoint Online Connector for SSIS

 Video Tutorial - Integrate SharePoint Online data in SSIS

-• How to download / install required driver for SharePoint Online integration in SSIS
+• How to download and install the required PowerPack for SharePoint Online integration in SSIS

 Prerequisites